Bangor Seafront and the elevated greenery or Francis Street Newtownards please send any pics to – email@example.com

 And what about this Bangor Pic?
 Any one know where this was taken?

-I always try to stress that (Summer) Flat Roof Maintenance is more important than Slate or Tile Roofing and will dramatically increase the life of any Flat Roof(in reasonable condition) at minimal cost.
+As Flat Roofers we always try to stress that (Summer) Flat Roof Maintenance is more important than Slate or Tile Roofing and will dramatically increase the life of any Flat Roof(in reasonable condition) at minimal cost.

 Most people know Gutters should be Cleaned, Checked & and any Minor Repairs (Pointing Etc) made good etc.